joshuahsieh24/sjsuttwebsite/README.md

 ### Deployment (Vercel)

 This project is deployed using [Vercel](https://vercel.com).
+The project is already setup on Vercel, the only active changes needed for deployment are going to be adding secrets/API keys, otherwise you don't need to worry.

 * All commits pushed to `main` are automatically deployed to **Production**.
 * Pull requests (PRs) create **Preview Deployments**, which let you test changes before merging.
 * Environment variables (API keys, secrets, etc.) are managed directly in the Vercel project settings.

-⚠️ **Note:**
+> [!CAUTION]
-If you need to update deployment settings (e.g., environment variables, build configuration, domain setup), please contact the **website maintainers**.
+> If you need to update deployment settings (e.g., environment variables, build configuration, domain setup), please contact the **website maintainers/webmaster**.
 Do not commit secrets into the repository.

 ### Linting